-- Protect children from abuse; - Be aware of the school's Child Protection procedures; - Keep a sufficient record of any significant complaint, conversation or event; - Report any matters of concern to the Designated Safeguarding Lead for Child Protection. - Undertake appropriate training, including refresher training at three yearly intervals
+- Protect children from abuse; - Be aware of the School's Child Protection procedures; - Keep a sufficient record of any significant complaint, conversation or event; - Report any matters of concern to the Designated Safeguarding Lead for Child Protection. - Undertake appropriate training, including refresher training at three yearly intervals

 It is not the responsibility of the School staff to investigate suspected abuse.
-The School is not an investigation or intervention agency for child protection but it has an important role to play at the recognition and referral stages.
+The School is not an investigation or intervention agency for child protection, but it has an important role to play at the recognition and referral stages.
 The School will take into account the procedures published by the Local Safeguarding Children Board when dealing with allegations of abuse.

-Having taken advice from Children's Social Care Services and acting in accordance with locally agreed agency procedures, and when considered appropriate and safe to do so, the Designated Safeguarding Lead for Child Protection will discuss the concerns with the parents/guardians and seek their agreement before making a referral to Children's Social Care Services, recognising that this may strengthen the capacity of parents to respond to the needs of their children before problems develop into abuse.
+Having taken advice from Children's Social Care Services and acting in accordance with locally agreed agency procedures, and when considered appropriate and safe to do so, the DSL will discuss the concerns with the parents/guardians and seek their agreement before making a referral to Children's Social Care Services, recognising that this may strengthen the capacity of parents to respond to the needs of their children before problems develop into abuse.
 The only exceptions would be in the case of sexual abuse, significant physical abuse or where seeking parental consent might put a child at further risk of abuse/significant harm.
-If consent to referral is not given by the parent/guardian, the Designated Safeguarding Lead for Child Protection may consult Children's Social Care Services who will advise whether any further action should be taken by the School or other agencies.
+If consent to referral is not given by the parent/guardian, the DSL may consult Children's Social Care Services who will advise whether any further action should be taken by the School or other agencies.

-If there is doubt over whether a referral should be made, the Designated Safeguarding Lead for Child Protection may consult with Children's Social Care Services or other appropriate professionals on a no-name basis without identifying the family.
+If there is doubt over whether a referral should be made, the DSL may consult with Children's Social Care Services or other appropriate professionals on a no-name basis without identifying the family.
 However, as soon as sufficient concern exists, a referral will be made without delay.
-If a referral is made by telephone, the Designated Safeguarding Lead for Child Protection will confirm the referral in writing to Children's Social Care Services within 48 hours.
-If no response is received within three working days, the Designated Safeguarding Lead for Child Protection will confirm the referral will contact Children's Social Care Services again.
+If a referral is made by telephone, the DSL will confirm the referral in writing to Children's Social Care Services within 48 hours.
+If no response is received within three working days, the DSL will contact Children's Social Care Services again.

-If a referral is made, the Designated Safeguarding Lead for Child Protection will keep the Principal /Headmistress informed of the case unless the complaint involves the Principal/ Headmistress in which case the Chair of the Council and Member of the Council for Child Protection, Professor Alison While, must be contacted.
+If a referral is made, the DSL will keep the Principal /Headmistress informed of the case unless the complaint involves the Principal/ Headmistress in which case the Chair of the Council and Member of the Council for Child Protection, Professor Alison While, must be contacted.

-In circumstances where a pupil has not suffered and is not likely to suffer significant harm but is in need of additional support from one or more agencies, the DSL will liaise with Children's Social Care and where appropriate an inter-agency assessment will take place.
+In circumstances where a pupil has not suffered and is not likely to suffer significant harm but is in need of additional support from one or more agencies, the DSL will liaise with Children's Social Care Services and where appropriate an inter-agency assessment will take place.